wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

 ### Number of Lost Requests

 The number of requests not analyzed by the postanalytics module and not passed to Wallarm API.
-Blocking rules are applied to these requests, but requests are not visible in your Wallarm account and not taken into account when analyzing next requests.
+Blocking rules are applied to these requests, but requests are not visible in your Wallarm account and are not taken into account when analyzing next requests.
 The number is the sum of [`tnt_errors`][anchor-tnt] and [`api_errors`][anchor-api].

 * **Metric:** `curl_json-wallarm_nginx/gauge-requests_lost`
 * **Metric value:** `0`, the sum of [`tnt_errors`][anchor-tnt] and [`api_errors`][anchor-api]